 Tao Lin has been soloist with several orchestras including the Moscow Chamber Orchestra, the Winnipeg Symphony and the Miami Chamber Orchestra.
 He was a founding member of the Berlin Piano Quartet and the Brahms Piano Quartet.
 Tao Lin has won prizes at numerous competitions and is an Artist Faculty member at the Bowdoin International Music Festival.
 He is a Steinway Artist.

 Cellist, Thomas Mesa won the $50,000.00 First Prize in the 2016 Sphinx Competition.
-He has toured with Itzhak Perlman and has been soloist with the GRAMMY-Nominated “ The Crossing Choir”.
+Hr has toured with Itzhak Perlman, and has been soloist with the GRAMMY-Nominated “ The Crossing Choir”.
 Thomas has performed at many prestigious venues including Carnegie Hall, Alice Tully Hall and Boston's Jordan Hall.
-A graduate of the Juilliard School and Northwestern University, Thomas currently he is a doctoral candidate at the Manhattan School of Music in New York City.
+A graduate of the Juilliard School and Northwestern University, Thomas currently is a doctoral candidate at the Manhattan School of Music in New York City.

-Born into a musical family in Shanghai, Tao Lin began piano lessons at the age of four, first with his mother and later his father, both on faculty at the Shanghai Conservatory of Music.
-The following year saw his first public performance and at the age of eight, he gained entrance to the Shanghai Conservatory of Music.
-As a teenager, he performed in the Chinese premiere of Bartok's Sonata for two Pianos and Percussion, a major musical event at the time.
-After moving to the United States, Mr. Lin continued his active concert activities.
+Tao Lin was born into a musical family in Shanghai.
+He began piano lessons at age four, first with his Mother and later his Father.
+Both were on faculty at the Shanghai Conservatory of Music.
+Tao gave his first public performance at age eight, gaining entrance to the Shanghai Conservatory of Music.
+As a teenager, he performed in the Chinese Premiere of Bartok's “Sonata for Two Pianos and Percussion”, a major musical event of the time.
+After moving to the United States, Tao Lin continued his active performance career.

 Thomas Mesa, Cuban-American cellist, is quickly establishing himself as one of the most charismatic and versatile performers of his generation with a wide variety of solo engagements across the United States.
 He is a graduate of The Julliard School where he received various scholarships; and Northwestern University where he was the recipient of the Richard and Helen Thomas Fellowship and Graduate Program Honors for extraordinary contributions to the String Department.
 Currently, he is a doctoral candidate at the Manhattan School of Music in New York City where he studies with Julia Lichten.
-His principal teachers have been Timothy Eddy, Hans Jorgen Jensen, Mark Churchill, Ross Harbaugh, and Wells Cunningham.